-- Subject to the Controller's certification of available funds and procedures to be established by DHR, appointments may be made by an Appointing Officer at any step in the compensation schedule under the following conditions: - 249. a.
-A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in his/her former classification. - b.
-Loss of compensation would result if appointee accepts position at the normal step. - 251. c.
-A severe, easily demonstrated and documented recruiting and retention problem exists, such that all City appointments in the particular class should be above the normal step. - d.
-The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrants appointment above the entrance rate. - e.
+- 250. Subject to the Controller's certification of available funds and procedures to be established by DHR, appointments may be made by an Appointing Officer at any step in the compensation schedule under the following conditions: - 251. a.
+A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in his/her former classification. - 252. b.
+Loss of compensation would result if appointee accepts position at the normal step. - 253. c.
+A severe, easily demonstrated and documented recruiting and retention problem exists, such that all City appointments in the particular class should be above the normal step.

+254. wh The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrants appointment above the entrance rate.
+255. e.
 For classes 6331 Building Inspector, 6333 Senior Building Inspector, and 6334 Chief Building Inspector, when the Controller certifies that funds are available.
 To be considered, request for adjustment under the provisions of this Section must be received in the offices of the Department of Human Resources not later than the end of the fiscal year in which the appointment is made.

-f.
+256. f.
 For classes 6331 Building Inspector, 6333 Senior Building Inspector, and 6334 Chief Building Inspector, when the Human Resource Director (HRD) approves appointments of all new hires in a classification at a step above the entrance rate, the HRD may advance to that step incumbents in the same classification who are below that step.

-2. PROMOTIVE APPOINTMENT IN A HIGHER CLASS

-- An employee following completion of six months continuous service who is appointed to a position in a higher classification, either permanent or temporary, deemed to be promotive by the Department of Human Resources shall have his/her salary adjusted to that step in the promotive class as follows: - a.
-If the employee is receiving a salary in his/her present classification equal to or above the entrance step of the promotive class, the employee's salary in the promotive class shall be adjusted to two steps in the compensation schedule over the salary received in the lower class but not above the maximum of the salary range of the promotive classification. - b.
-If the employee is receiving a salary in his/her present classification which is less than the entrance step of the salary range of the promotive classification, the employee shall receive a salary step in the promotive class which is closest to an adjustment of 7.5% above the salary received in the class from which promoted.
-The proper step shall be determined by the bi-weekly compensation schedule and shall not be above the maximum of the salary range of the promotive class. - 258. c.
-For purpose of this Section, appointment to a position with a higher salary schedule shall be deemed promotive. - d.
-If the appointment is to a craft apprentice class, the employee shall be placed at the salary step in the apprentice class pursuant to this section.
-However, advancement to the next salary step in the apprentice class shall not occur until the employee has served satisfactory time sufficient in the apprenticeship program to warrant such advancement. - 260. e.
+2. PROMOT TIVE APPOINTMENT IN A HIGHER CLASS 257. appointed deemed to yee following completion of six months continuous service who is to a position in a higher classification, either permanent or temporary, be promotive by the Department of Human Resources shall have his/her sted to that step in the promotive class as follows: 258. or a the sch he employee is receiving a salary in his/her present classification equal to above the entrance step of the promotive class, the employee's salary in promotive class shall be adjusted to two steps in the compensation edule over the salary received in the lower class but not above the ximum of the salary range of the promotive classification.
+259. is cla wh cla bi- he employee is receiving a salary in his/her present classification which less than the entrance step of the salary range of the promotive ssification, the employee shall receive a salary step in the promotive class ich is closest to an adjustment of 7.5% above the salary received in the ss from which promoted.
+The proper step shall be determined by the weekly compensation schedule and shall not be above the maximum of salary range of the promotive class.
+260. purpose of this Section, appointment to a position with a higher salary edule shall be deemed promotive.
+261. pla he appointment is to a craft apprentice class, the employee shall be ced at the salary step in the apprentice class pursuant to this section. wever, advancement to the next salary step in the apprentice class shall not occur until the employee has served satisfactory time sufficient in the apprenticeship program to warrant such advancement.

+e.
 For employees in 6331 Building Inspector, 6333 Senior Building Inspector, and 6334 Chief Building Inspector, where the reason for failing to successfully complete a promotive probationary period is other than conduct which would support termination for cause, the Department of Building Inspection's position shall be that the employee shall be returned to the next available vacant position in the class from which he/she was promoted.